huyhung411991/promox_setup/README.md

 - **Graphic card**: Default if using virtual display, none if using GPU Passthrough and physical display
 - **Machine:** q35
 - **BIOS:** OVMF
-  - This must match the node's BIOS setting (CSM disabled = UEFI enforced &rarr; OVMF).
+  - (Need verification) This must match the node's BIOS setting (CSM disabled = UEFI enforced &rarr; OVMF).
   - Temporarily solution in case **CSM** cannot be disabled in BIOS: Set this to SeaBIOS
 - **EFI Storage:** Select local-vlm storage option.
 Only available when BIOS is set to OVMF.
 - **SCSI Controller:** VirtIO SCSI single